NEONScience/portal-core-components/README.md

     npm run test:updateSnapshots

+When tests are run test coverage information is generated.
+This appears in the shell and can also be found formatted as HTML pages in the `test_coverage` directory.

 ### Writing Tests

 The Jest configuration will pick up all javascript files in a `__tests__` directory.
 By convention, for portal-core-components, every file that has accompanying unit tests should have an adjacent `__tests__` folder containing any/all test files, and each test file should bear the same name as the source file it is testing.